georrge1994/polykek-schedule-app/README.md

 ## Architecture and main technologies
 + Kotlin
 + Coroutines
-+ Clear architecture (MVVM without dataBinding - just directly liveData)
++ Clear architecture (MVI with flows)
 + Single activity app
-+ Multi-module-architecture with auto-clearing unused components from RAM (mechanism based on soft-references)
++ Multi-module-architecture with auto-clearing unused components from RAM (mechanism based on weak-references)
 + Unit tests for every each useCase, viewModel, repository + tests for room migrations and interceptors
 + Optimized UI (no xml-inflating for recycler view items - only native views)
 + Supports landscape mode
 + kDoc for everything (used an own plugin for Android studio <a href="https://plugins.jetbrains.com/plugin/17719-advance-kotlin-documentation-generator">
 		<b>Advance Kotlin Documentation Generator</b>
 	</a>)
-+ Clear and careful coding (median size of fragments, useCases and viewModels is 100 lines)
++ Clear and careful coding (median size of fragments, useCases and viewModels is 125 lines)
-+ Obfuscation for prod-version
++ Obfuscation for prod-version (aggressive mode of R8)

 ## Used the follow frameworks
 + Dagger